 And..
 I have another confession to make: I LOOOOOOOOOVE Stove Top stuffing.
-I have often made my stuffing from scratch in the past (by making my own croutons from Italian center baguette) , but #letsbereal, it tastes JUST as good using stove top.. and cuts the workload in half!
+I have often made my stuffing from scratch in the past (by making my own croutons from a baguette) , but #letsbereal, it tastes JUST as good using stove top.. and cuts the workload in half!
 The key here is adding a few critical fresh ingredients, especially the fresh herbs.
 They go such a long way to adding flavor to the stuffing!

 - 1 Box of Stove Top stuffing